 2. Their Teeth Never Stop Growing

 Squirrel teeth continue to grow non-stop until the squirrel dies.
 To keep them at bay, squirrels have to chew and chew and chew.
 This means that everything in your home will end up with chew marks in it or completely destroyed.
-Bookshelves, couches, your ears are all at risk.
+Bookshelves, couches, and your ears are all at risk.

 3. You Can’t Buy Squirrel Food